 Economics is a scientific pursuit involving the formulation and refinement of theories that can help us better understand how economies work and how they can be improved.
 In some sciences, such as chemistry and physics, theories are tested through laboratory experimentation.
 In economics, experimentation is a new and growing activity, but for most economic theories experimental verification is simply impossible.
 For example, suppose an economist constructs a theory that implies that U.S. output would drop by half if there were no banks in the United States.
 To evaluate this theory, we could shut down all U.S. banks for a year to see what would happen.
-Of course, we know in advance that banks play a very important role in helping time series.
-The presence of the Great Depression forces the growth rate in the trend to decrease long before the Great Depression actually occurs.

-the U.S. economy function efficiently, and that shutting them down for a year would likely cause significant irreparable damage.
+Of course, we know in advance that banks play a very important role in helping the U.S. economy function efficiently, and that shutting them down for a year would likely cause significant irreparable damage.
 It is extremely unlikely, therefore, that the experiment would be performed.
 In macroeconomics, most experiments that could be informative are simply too costly to carry out, and in this respect macroeconomics is much like meteorology or astronomy.
 In predicting the weather or how planets move in space, meteorologists and astronomers rely on models, which are artificial devices that can replicate the behavior of real weather systems or planetary systems, as the case may be.

 Just like researchers in meteorology or astronomy, macroeconomists use models, which in our case are organized structures to explain long-run economic growth, why there are business cycles, and what role economic policy should play in the macroeconomy.
 All economic models are abstractions.
 They are not completely accurate descriptions of the world, nor are they intended to be.
 The purpose of an economic model is to capture the essential features of the world needed for analyzing a particular economic problem.
 To be useful then, a model must be simple, and simplicity requires that we leave out some "realistic" features of actual economies.
-For example, a roadmap is a model of a part of the earth's surface, and it is constructed with a particular purpose in mind, to help motorists guide themselves through the road system from one point to another.
+For example, an electronic roadmap is a model of a part of the earth's surface, and it is constructed with a particular purpose in mind, to help motorists guide themselves through the road system from one point to another.
 A roadmap is hardly a realistic depiction of the earth's surface, as it does not capture the curvature of the earth, and it does not typically include a great deal of information on topography, climate, and vegetation.
 However, this does not limit the map's usefulness; a roadmap serves the purpose for which it was constructed, and it does so without a lot of extraneous detail.